jobcloud/Sylius/docs/book/orders/orders.rst

 --------------------

 An **Order** in Sylius holds a collection of Payments on it.
 Each payment in that collection has its own payment method and has its own payment state.
-It lets you to divide paying for an order into several different methods that have own payment states.
+It lets you divide paying for an order into several different methods that have own payment states.

 .. tip::